SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/discord-triggers.md

     ![image](discord_triggers/joinvoicechannel.png)

     Use the **Join Voice Channel** button to join or change the current voice channel:
     - Follow Me: Whether the bot should follow you when you change channels.
+The bot may time out if you disconnect from a voice channel for too long.
+In that case press the button again for the bot to reconnect
     - Voice Channel ID: Voice Channel ID to join initially.

     Once the bot has joined the voice channel, it can start listening for the specified triggers.